 And, of course, enterprises can easily pay millions per month for renowned brand and marketing names, particularly those dabbling into video production, event management, tradeshow booths, to name a few.

-I’ve explained all of this in a comparison video discussing hiring, outsourcing to a freelancer or partnering up with an agency here:
+I’ve explained all of this in a comparison video discussing hiring, external execution partnerships to a independent execution specialist or partnering up with an growth execution partner here:

 How much content work, landing page development, email automation, outreach, SEO or social media work could a professional handle within two business days a month?